-This week is international kindness week, and there’s one place that kindness is often overlooked: the office.
+This week is Random Acts of Kindness Week, and there’s one place that kindness is often overlooked: the office.
 While we are at work, we are often more concerned with productivity than satisfaction, and professionalism that often translates to a decrease in personalization.
 According to an article in the Harvard Business Review, happiness can increase productivity by 31%, as well as making employees three times more creative.

 Increasing happiness sounds like something that should come from the top—restructured work days or more positive feedback from boss to employee.
 But there are ways to create a happier environment around yourself while at work, no matter your position in the company.
 Here are some ways you can contribute with random acts of kindness.